-Our programs — including Farmers Markets, Farm to School and Community Education, Bonus Bucks, Hope's Harvest, and Harvest Kitchen's culinary job training program — increase the availability and affordability of locally sourced foods, reduce food waste on local farms, and share knowledge of how fresh, local ingredients fit into a healthy lifestyle.
+All of our programs — Farmers Markets, Farm to School and Community Education, Bonus Bucks, Hope's Harvest, Market Mobile, and Harvest Kitchen's culinary job training program — increase the availability and affordability of locally sourced foods, reduce food waste on local farms, and share knowledge of how fresh, local ingredients fit into a healthy lifestyle.

 Building Strong Local Food System Enterprises

 Our food system enterprise services — include Market Mobile, Hope's Harvest, and Harvest Kitchen’s food production and processing — create transparent systems and market-based opportunities for farmers and producers, as well as increase farm viability and financial sustainability for our organization.